Doctor0Evil/World-of-Darkwood/README.md

 - Unique events (e.g., first time disarming a complex trap type).
 - Major quest completions with skill tags.
-- Reading specific books or training from rare NPCs.[5][3]
+- Reading specific books or training from rare NPCs.

-No action can be repeated for XP: every trigger is strictly one‑time or tightly contextual to prevent grinding or farming.[5][3]
+No action can be repeated for XP: every trigger is strictly one‑time or tightly contextual to prevent grinding or farming.

 Example universal skills: